Arif Mammadov (ambassador): Career

 From March 1991 until June 1992, Mammadov served as a Senior Adviser at the Department of International Affairs at the City Council of Baku, Azerbaijan.
 In 1993 he joined the Department of State Protocol of the Ministry of Foreign Affairs of the Republic of Azerbaijan.
 From 1994 to 1995, he was the 2nd Secretary at the Department of Europe, USA, and Canada.
 In 1995, Arif Mammadov was appointed as the 2nd Secretary to the Ambassador of the Republic of Azerbaijan to the Kingdom of Belgium.
 In 1998, he became the 1st Secretary and from 1999 to 2000 he held the position of the Counselor.

-From 2000 until 2006, Mammadov was the Head of the Permanent Representation of the Republic of Azerbaijan to the European Union with an office in Brussels.
+From 2000 until 2006, Mammadov was the Head of the Brussels-based Permanent Representation of the Republic of Azerbaijan to the European Union.
 At the same time, he was the Ambassador of Azerbaijan to the Kingdom of Belgium, Kingdom of Netherlands and Grand-Duchy of Luxembourg from 2004 to 2006.

-From January 2007 to September 2012, Mammadov was the Head of the Permanent Representation of the Republic of Azerbaijan to the Council of Europe in Strasbourg, France.
-During this appointment, he chaired a number of high level conferences organized by the Council of Europe and its member states.
-In 2008-2010 he was a Thematic Coordinator on Information Policy of the Council of Europe.
-He also was a Chair of the Rapporteur Group on Education, Culture, Sport, Youth, and Environment of the Committee of Ministers of the Council of Europe and from 2010 to 2012 a Member of the Governing Board of European Wergeland Center.
-In 2011-2012, he was a co-chair of the Council of Europe Exchange on Religious Dimension of Intercultural Dialogue.
+From January 2007 to September 2012, Mammadov was the Head of the Permanent Representation of the Republic of Azerbaijan to the Council of Europe (CoE) in Strasbourg, France.
+During this appointment, he chaired a number of high level conferences organized by the CoE and its member states.
+In 2008-2010 he was a Thematic Coordinator on Information Policy of the CoE.
+He also was a Chair of the Rapporteur Group on Education, Culture, Sport, Youth, and Environment of the Committee of Ministers of the CoE and from 2010 to 2012 a Member of the Governing Board of European Wergeland Center.
+In 2011-2012, he was a co-chair of the CoE Exchange on Religious Dimension of Intercultural Dialogue.
 From 2012 to 2013 he joined again the Ministry of Foreign Affairs of the Republic of Azerbaijan as the Head of the Department of Human Rights and Democracy.